 - Heavy machinery

-Workers should be aware of all the risks so they can take proper precautions.
+Workers should know of all the risks so they can take proper precautions.
 The Occupational Safety and Health Administration (OSHA) even mandates specific safety measures for workers in certain fields, including those that involve flying particles, molten metal, liquid chemicals, caustic liquids, gases, and light radiation.
 For Columbus employees in all these fields and many more, workers should take care to:

 - Wear a face shield.
 Face shields can prevent serious injury, and they should comply with state and national standards for range of coverage and strength of material.
 Reports indicate that very few employees actually use face shields when they should.